 A HISTORIC PLACE

 In February 2006, Fuller’s Dome Home was added to the National Registry of Historic Places.
 Given its unique role in Bucky's life, the Fuller Dome in Carbondale is possibly the most important Buckminster Fuller artifact remaining in the world today.

 "The Mechanical Philosopher" has created a series of videos documenting the entire restoration to date.
-You can watch the first video in the series below and all of the following videos HERE.
+You can watch the first video in the series below and all of the following videos .

 How You Can Help

 Right now there are two ways you can help support the completion of the restoration and continuing maintainance of the R. Buckminster Fuller Dome Home.
 We have an online store where 100% of the proceeds go to the restoration and maintainance of the Dome.
-Secondly we have a GoFundMe set up.
+Secondly, you can directly.
+We have a PayPal Donation option and a GoFundMe campaign.
 Any donation would be greatly appreciated and will help us keep this amazing treasure accessible to the public.